This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 How to germinate cucamelon seeds

 Cucamelon seeds can be slow to germinate, taking several weeks to sprout.
-To speed up the process, place the trays or pots on a heating mat.
+To speed up the process, place the trays or pots on a seedling heating mat.
 Most heating mats increase the soil temperature by 10 to 20 F above the temperature of the room.
 It’s also important to provide consistent moisture to promote good germination.
 Never allow the potting mix to dry out!
 Use a hand mister or water the trays from the bottom to maintain soil moisture.

 How to care for cucamelon seedlings